Awards & Recognition

 A laceration suspected of cutting through a tendon, ligament, or muscle should be treated by a medical professional to maintain limb or joint function.
 A laceration that is deep enough to cut through an artery is a life-threatening emergency.

-If you’ve experienced a laceration in Las Vegas or Henderson, NV, the orthopedic specialists at Dignity Health - St. Rose Dominican can help.
+If you’ve experienced a laceration in Las Vegas or Henderson, NV, the orthopedic specialists at Dignity Health - St. Rose Dominican hospitals can help.
 Find a Doctor near you today.

 The signs and symptoms of lacerations are pretty simple: a visible wound through the skin that bleeds and hurts.
 While lacerations on the hand, wrist, or elbow can be particularly debilitating, not all wounds need professional medical care.